jeffreykegler/hoonlint/misc/whitespace.md

 A running should not have both running-shared and runestep alignment.
-Note that if a backdented hoon is a runestep, it may have both a running-shared inter-line alignment and a chained inter-line alignment.
+But note that if a basic syntax hoon is a runestep, it may have both a running-shared inter-line alignment and a chained inter-line alignment.
-If a backdented hoon does have both inter-line alignments, they should be consistent.
+If a basic syntax hoon does have both inter-line alignments, they should be consistent.
 That is,
-for every silo,
+for every slot,
-the column location of that silo according to running-shared alignment should be identical to the column location of that silo according to chained alignment.
+the column location of that slot according to running-shared alignment should be identical to the column location of that slot according to chained alignment.

 # Jogging hoons

 A jogging runechild is more often called simply a **jogging**.
-(Currently all hoons contains at most one jogging.)
+A Hoon statement contains at most one jogging.

 In addition to the jogging, a jogging hoon may contain other runechildren, either before or after the jogging.